-The general public is often curious about whether age plays a role in who’s a victim and who’s a perpetrator.
+The general public is often curious about whether age plays a role in who’s a victim and who is a perpetrator.
 Anyone of any age can be harmed by sexual violence.
 As far as the age of perpetrators, they have been as young as children.
 Various causes would lead children to harm other children.
-Prior exposure to sexual abuse or a mental disorder are common causes.
+Prior exposure to sexual abuse or a mental disorder is a common cause.

 The issue of sexual harm in America is an epidemic.
 A sexual assault occurs every 68 seconds.
 There are more than 460,000 new victims of sexual assault, who are twelve or older, every year.
 People twelve to thirty-four are most likely to be sexual assault and rape victims.
 People sixty-five and older are 83% less likely than people twenty-five to forty-nine to be assault or rape victims.

 Age And Gender